SchwarzIT/andksnackbar/README.md

 ## Features

 * Provides possibility for managing single/multiple Snackbars depending on SnackbarManager's init method.
+* Provides possibility to change Snackbar's gravity (TOP/BOTTOM) depending on SnackbarManager's init method.
-* Provides SnackbarView Builders with many customisable attributes.
+* Provides SnackbarView Builders with many customisable attributes (DefaultSnackbarView.Builder , ActionSnackbarView.Builder).
 * You can create your own snackbar views by extending SnackbarView class and overriding its methods.

 ## Implementation